Sri Guru Ram Das Ji International Airport: History

-Using Boeing 777 aircraft, Air India operated services to Toronto via Birmingham in May 2005.
-The stopover changed to London in 2008.
-Two years later, however, the carrier replaced the route with a direct flight from its Delhi hub to Toronto.
-In November 2010, the airport's name was changed to Sri Guru Ram Dass Jee International Airport.
-The following October, British Midland International (BMI) launched a connection to London via Almaty with an Airbus A330 aircraft.
-Nevertheless, the flight was discontinued in October 2012 as a consequence of the merger between BMI and British Airways.
-Air India resumed nonstop services to Birmingham in February 2018, this time using Boeing 787s.
-The airport is now connected with Rome, Milan, Tbilisi (as a stopover), Bangkok, Kuala Lumpur, Singapore, Sharjah, Tashkent, Dubai, Doha and Malé as a seasonal route.
+In May 2005, Air India commenced service to Toronto via Birmingham using Boeing 777s.
+The stopover changed to London's Heathrow Airport three years later.
+In October 2010, the carrier replaced the route with a direct flight from its Delhi hub to Toronto.
+The following month, the airport's name was changed to Sri Guru Ram Dass Jee International Airport.
+British Midland International (BMI) launched a flight to London-Heathrow via Almaty in October 2011.
+The company flew the route with an Airbus A330.
+The link ceased in October 2012 as a consequence of the merger between BMI and British Airways.
+In February 2018, Air India resumed nonstop service to Birmingham on Boeing 787s.

 Facilities

 In July 2001, the construction of the first phase of the terminal building started, along with the extension of the existing runway, construction of a new Air Traffic Control (ATC) tower and other works.
 The construction of all Phase-1 works was completed in June 2006.
 The arrivals section of the terminal building was inaugurated in September 2005, and the departures section was made operational in March 2006.
 Over the years, the old terminals (existing and Phase-1) were systematically razed, paving way for a new integrated terminal building (Phase-2).
-The terminal is made with built-in glass and steel and is equipped with an In-line X-ray baggage inspection and conveyor system, Flight Information Display System (FIDS), Common Use Terminal Equipment (CUTE), and CCTV surveillance, which were inaugurated on 25 February 2009, with an area of approximately 40175 m2, marking an improvement over the earlier 12770 m2 facility.
+The terminal is made with built-in glass and steel and is equipped with an in-line X-ray baggage inspection and conveyor system, Flight Information Display System (FIDS), Common Use Terminal Equipment (CUTE), and CCTV surveillance, which were inaugurated on 25 February 2009, with an area of approximately 40175 m2, marking an improvement over the earlier 12770 m2 facility.
 The integrated building is a blend of modern and Indian designs, constructed in glass and steel with Indian style arches and colours.
 In June 2016, the airport registered a 59.6% growth of international passenger traffic.

-The integrated terminal building has four aerobridges, an annual capacity of 2.5 million passengers with a peak hour capacity of 1,200 passengers.
+The integrated terminal building has four jetbridges, an annual capacity of 2.5 million passengers with a peak hour capacity of 1,200 passengers.
 It has 30 check-in counters, 4 X-ray scanners (for baggage), 26 immigration counters, 10 custom counters, 12 security check booths, and 4 conveyor belts for arrivals.
 The apron has been extended to cater for parking of a total of 25 aircraft (8 Category 'E', 3 Category 'D' and 13 Category 'C' types of aircraft & 1 category 'E' for cargo) from the earlier capacity of 15 aircraft and strengthened for parking of Category 'C' type of aircraft.
 An additional apron has also been constructed in between the taxiway and the runway.
 The departure and arrival halls operate duty-free shops, foreign currency exchange service, restaurants and other shops for the convenience of departing passengers.
 The airport registered India's highest passenger growth of over 48% for the year 2017–2018.

-Currently, flights coming in the airport connect it directly to over 20 destinations across India and other countries.
+The airport is home to Amritsar Air Force Station, a Indian Air Force deployment location which is home to No. 1 Forward Base Support Unit as part of Western Air Command.